 Telephone outside Mexico from Canada or the US: 1-514-418-2123

 Investours help to fight poverty in the Bahia de Banderas area with microfinance tourism.
-On these tours, you meet groups of local micro-entrepreneurs first-hand and engage talk about their businesses, the issues they face and why they would need a loan.
+On these tours, you meet groups of local micro-entrepreneurs first-hand and engaging talk about their businesses, the issues they face and why they would need a loan.
 The tour fees are pooled and disbursed as an interest-free loan to these micro-entrepreneurs you select.
 Address: Albatros 129, Colegio Americano

 Phone: (322) 191-5309